 So I had to teach myself.

 I wrote one practice novel after another.
 And they kept coming out as Young Adult or Middle Grade.
-Maybe it’s because I spend a lot of time with teenagers in my day job as a middle and high school math teacher.
-Maybe it’s because I think the adolescent years are so incredibly important and poignant and formative.
-Maybe it’s because I still buy clothes at Forever 21.
+Maybe it’s because I spend a lot of time with teenagers in my day job as a middle and high school math tutor.
+Or maybe it’s because I think the adolescent years are so incredibly important and poignant and formative.

 I’ve now spent many years learning how to write novels— and novels for young people in particular.
 I’ve done a ton of reading and researching about writing and publishing, and I’ve been through the process of querying agents.